Jen Hsun Huang Sells 120,000 Shares of NVIDIA Co. (NASDAQ:NVDA) Stock

 NVIDIA Co.
-(NASDAQ:NVDA – Get Free Report) CEO Jen Hsun Huang sold 120,000 shares of the business’s stock in a transaction dated Friday, July 19th.
-The shares were sold at an average price of $119.06, for a total transaction of $14,287,200.00.
-Following the completion of the transaction, the chief executive officer now owns 78,414,995 shares in the company, valued at $9,336,089,304.70.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+(NASDAQ:NVDA – Get Free Report) CEO Jen Hsun Huang sold 120,000 shares of the business’s stock in a transaction that occurred on Friday, July 26th.
+The shares were sold at an average price of $113.54, for a total value of $13,624,800.00.
+Following the completion of the sale, the chief executive officer now owns 77,814,995 shares of the company’s stock, valued at approximately $8,835,114,532.30.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.

 Jen Hsun Huang also recently made the following trade(s):